 Licensure Exam Pass Rate

-Percent of a cohort of students or graduates that passed a state or national licensure examination.
+The percentage of students or graduates in a cohort who passed a state or national licensure examination.
 This measure is a weighted average pass rate and currently includes four licensing exams: nursing, teaching, peace officer, and radiography.

-Data sourced from Minnesota State Student Success Accountability Metrics and IPEDS.
-Updated annually.
+Data source: Minnesota State Student Success Accountability Metrics and IPEDS.
+Data are updated annually.